Textiles and the Coronation

 The Coronation, filmed by the BBC and shown on a big screen.

-The colour photo on the cover of The Sunday Times on Sunday 7th May shows very clearly the elaborate decoration on the golden robe of state worn by the King.
+During the ceremony one could glimpse the elaborate decoration on the golden robe of state worn by the King.
 The garment was first worn by George VI and restoration work on this garment for this Coronation was done by the Royal School of Needlework.
+You can see a picture of the two golden robes worn during the Coronation here

 At the end of the ceremony Queen Camilla wore an embroidered ‘robe of estate’ designed by Bruce Oldfield.
-It was hand-embroidered with many personal symbols, images and names.
-Look closely at the left-hand side, just above the hem and you will see the depiction of one of her pet dogs.
+It was hand-embroidered with many personal symbols, images and names including at the left-hand side, just above the hem the depiction of one of her pet dogs.
+You can see a picture of the dress here

 In other news…this Friday, 12th May 2023, issue 52 of Make Modern will be published.
 This is what you can expect to find in it: